suyashbhawsar/llm-chainfuse/README.md

 - **Dependent prompts run sequentially**, replacing `{{ variable_name }}` placeholders with previous outputs.
 - **Model and Parameter Validation** ensures that the selected model supports the requested parameters.
 - **Different providers** can be used for different prompts in the same workflow.
+- **Token Streaming** provides real-time output as the model generates responses (direct prompts only).
 - **Output Format Control**:
   - Default mode shows results immediately as they arrive from LLMs
+  - Streaming mode shows response tokens as they are generated (direct prompts only)
   - Batch mode waits for all prompts to complete before displaying results
   - Print mode displays complete results with optional prompt display
   - Debug mode reveals configuration details and logs